ouspg/CryptoCourse/7.TLS/README.md

 ## Task 3: Testing TLS connections with OpenSSL ##

+> NOTICE: test server provided for tasks 3 & 4  is currently getting replaced, those who want to do these tasks can get extra time to do them once the new one is up!

 In this task you are to test a website of your choosing with the help of OpenSSL.
 The OpenSSL Cookbook section 2: [Testing TLS with OpenSSL](https://www.feistyduck.com/library/openssl-cookbook/online/ch-testing-with-openssl.html) will be **very helpful** in this task.

 You can also use `nmap` and suitable scripts like [this](https://nmap.org/nsedoc/scripts/ssl-enum-ciphers.html).
 Yet another great tool is [testssl.sh](https://github.com/drwetter/testssl.sh) for this kind of testing.
 If you know more helpful tools, you are allowed to use them.
 Document their usage.